 Type E Flexi trims are used to create horizontal or vertical curves at the edges of dry lined plasterboard, or where a curved feature is required.
 The trims can be used in both wall and ceiling applications.

 Supplied in 3000mm lengths, extruded from architectural grade aluminium alloy to BS 1474.
 Pre-punched with cuts at 18mm pitch and fixing holes in the plastering fin suitable for fixing by drywall screws.
-The standard finishes are either white polyester powder coating to RAL 9010, 20% Gloss, or chromate etch primer suitable for direct over-painting on site after fixing.
-Non-standard lengths and alternative factory applied finishes are available to special order.
+The standard finishes are either white polyester powder coating to RAL 9010, 20% Gloss, or unpainted for onsite painting/spraying.
+QIC cannot accept any responsibility for the painted finish of products supplied unpainted and alternative factory applied finishes are available to special order.
 These trims are supplied in straight lengths for curving on site and may be curved to either concave or convex radii as small as 200mm.

 Packed in quantities as ordered with no bundle exceeding 25kgs.
 Packaging is by heavy gauge heat shrink polythene with corrugated cardboard end protection